glymphie/CTFdeploy/docs/yaml_setup.md

 # YAML
+The overall structure of the database is controlled by a `setup.yml` file.
+This file is used by `start.sh`.
+More specifically, it's used by `OCD.py` to create queries for the database to populate it.

-The overall structure starts with `CTFd:`.
+The file starts with `CTFd:` as the root list.

 Look at [this example](example_yaml.md).